lenincompres/domify/README.md

   p: 'This is <b>a</b> paragraph.'
 }, 'div', someElement, true);

-/* Creates a div element with the domified structure inside someElement; returns this div element.*/
+/* Creates a div element with the domified structure.
+Returns this div element. */
 ```

 You can also call *domify* as an Element object method.